Shripad13/Kubernetes/README.md

   1. Just like how pods HPA works, likewise with in the min & max values of the EKS Cluster Nodepool, the number of nodes would upsized & downsize automatically.
   2. what will happen if the pod that you are trying to scale is a big pod & curremt pod cannot accomodate? (pod goes to pending state & that craetes an event to add one more node in the cluster node pool)

+> Whenever pods go for unschedule state, autoscalar should create another node
+> We need to deploy auto-scalar & for this auto-scalar we need to attach the IAM Roles (OIDC)

+######  Scheduling
+Scheduling would be done by Scheduler on the control plane of kubernetes Scheduler by default Schedules the pods on the nodes as per availability.

+What if you dont want pods to be Scheduled on a specific set of nodes.
+What if I want my pods of deployment x & y should be deployed on the same node.
+What if my pods of deploymemt x & y should never ever to be deployed on the same node.
+What if I want my pods should be deployed on the noedes at a balanced aspect per zone to keep high-availability.
+What if you've pods of important applications vs pods of low priority applications & would like to make sure, pods of high-priority should be taken into consideration first.
+What if low priority pods are already running & if you schedule high priority jobs & if resources are not available to accomodate high priority pods, low priority should be evicted from the node?
+Pod priority & Pre-emption cmes up.

 ## VPA: Vertical   Pod Autoscaling ("scaling up"): (Adding resources to the same instance)
 VPA ex - updating instance from t3.micro  to t3.medium invloves downtime